Note: changed opening hours and collection days around the holidays

 • Download the handy waste sorting guide in Turkish

-Why is separating less waste and raw materials even more important?
+Why is less waste important?

 Everything in the right container